Apr 4, 2017

 After the death of my 2008 Macbook Pro about two months ago, I need a replacement computer.
 Even though I’m certain that it’s the absolute worst time to buy a new Mac, because most have launched many months (some years) ago and are due for an update very soon, but I am unable to postpone the purchase anymore.

-The choice?
-Laptop or desktop?
+So, laptop or desktop?
 I can’t remember the last time I needed to take my computer outside the office, and because I’m not a big fan of the newer Macbook Pros, I decided it would be a desktop, either a Mac mini or an iMac (4K or 5K).
-The latest Mac mini are not that great - old and slow CPUs and not user upgradable, and the 4K suffers the same upgradability problems 1.
-So the choice was a question of eliminating all others, and chose an iMac 5K.
+The latest Mac mini are not that great - old and slow CPUs and not user-upgradable, and the 4K suffers the same upgradability problems 1.
+So eliminating all others, and choice fell on an iMac 5K.

 So, In the end I got an iMac 5K with a 3.2GHz i5 and a 2TB Fusion Drive 2.
-I upgraded the RAM by adding 16GB of third-party RAM to the original 8GB, for a total of 24GB.
-I’ve read that this iMac unofficially supports up to 64GB.
+I upgraded the RAM by adding 16GB of third-party RAM to the original 8GB, for a total of 24GB 3.
 I got the Magic Trackpad too, since I already have a Magic Mouse.

 - The iMac 4K has the CPU and RAM soldered to the motherboard.
 The iMac 5K has a door to access RAM modules and the CPU is mounted on a standard socket, even if it’s a pain to get inside, it’s theoretically possible to upgrade the CPU in the future. [return]